Fake news: Individual counteraction

+Backfire effect

+A widely reported paper by Brendan Nyhan and Jason Riefler in 2010 found that when persons with a firm belief are presented with corrective information, their mistaken political beliefs were reinforced rather than reduced in two of their five studies.
+The researchers called this a backfire effect.
+However, this finding was widely misreported as that corrective information was the sole cause of reinforced misinformation.
+Later studies, including by Nyhan and colleagues, failed to support a backfire effect.
+Instead, Nyhan now accepts that the reinforced beliefs are largely controlled by cues from high-profile elites and media that spread misinformation.

 Strategies regarding carriers

 Regulation of social media

 Internet companies with threatened credibility have developed new responses to limit fake news and reduce financial incentives for its proliferation.

 A valid criticism of social media companies is that users are presented with content that they will like, based on previous viewing preferences.
 An undesirable side-effect is that confirmation bias is enhanced in users, which in turn enhances the acceptance of fake news.
-To reduce this bias, effective self-regulation and legally-enforced regulation of social media (notably Facebook and Twitter) and web search engines (notably Google) need to become more effective and innovative.
+To reduce this bias, effective self-regulation and legally enforced regulation of social media (notably Facebook and Twitter) and web search engines (notably Google) need to become more effective and innovative.

-Media scholar Nolan Higdon argues that relying on tech companies to solve issues with false information will exacerbate the problem.
-Tech companies lack an incentive for solving the problem because they benefit financially from the proliferation of fake news.
-Their utilization of data collected is one of the strongest forces empowering fake news producers.
-Rather than government regulation or industry censorship, Higdon argues for the introduction of critical news literacy education to American education.

 Financial disincentives to tackle fake news also apply to some mainstream media.
-Brian Stelter, the anchor of Reliable Sources at CNN, has provided a substantial critique of the symbiotic but damaging relationship that developed between President Donald Trump and Fox News, which has proved an extraordinarily successful money-spinner for the Murdoch-owned TV network, despite this being a super-spreader of fake news.
+Brian Stelter, the anchor of Reliable Sources at CNN, has provided a substantial critique of the symbiotic but damaging relationship that developed between President Donald Trump and Fox News, which has proved an extraordinarily successful money-spinner for the Murdoch-owned TV network, despite it being a super-spreader of fake news.